Pankrat/pankrat.github.io/content/post/django-migrations.md

 #### Update existing rows

+*Update December 2017*: Support for [non-atomic migrations][NonAtomic] was added to Django 1.10.
+The following hacks are not necessary anymore.

 [Updating data in batches][BatchUpdate] as part of your data migration is tricky because you will have to [break out of the database transaction][BreakAtomic] that is already started by the migration executor.